speelbreaker/llm-brain/HEALTHCHECK.md

 **What it does**: Connects to Deribit testnet, fetches current market data, makes a rule-based decision, and checks with the risk engine.
 No actual trades are placed.

+**When to run**: After code changes to the agent loop, policy, or risk engine.

 **Command**:
 ```bash
 bash scripts/smoke_live_agent.sh